top of page

 B: Polly - whisht awhile - have you a notion from whence these admirable rumours issued?

-PBS: Er - we shall bid you adieu my dear Byron - perchance we shall see you in six to seven months' time? - we have plans to rent a mildewy cottage with easy access to water-rats and the Hunt family
+PBS: Er - in light of these developments - which may well inhibit my ability to raise any more post-obits on my father's fortune - we shall bid you adieu, my dear Byron (bows) - perchance we shall see you in six to seven month's time? - we have plans to rent a mildewy cottage with easy access to water-rats and the Hunt family

 B: Adieu my friends - mayhap in Italy (shakes head) - good god